RichardLitt/burntfen.com/plans.md

 ### Generic Plans

- * June 13-16, EM-A General Assembly in Barcelona
- * June 18, Ideapod meeting in New York.
- * July 11-13, EMLCT Graduations, Saarbrücken.
+ * August 1st and on - Moving to Brooklyn
- * September 16-18, Hopefully be at the OKFC in Geneva (for my birthday).
+ * September 16-18, Hopefully be at the OKFC in Geneva.
- * September - Move somewhere new.
-Either California or New York.
+ * October on - Living in Brooklyn, working for Ideapod in Manhattan.
+ * 2015 - Walk across South America.